mikeizbicki/lab-goodreads2/README.md

 <img src=amazon-review-uranium.png width=100%>

 In this lab, you will create your own version of this service.
-In particular, you will use AI to summarize book reviews scraped from the website <https://www.goodreads.com/>.
+You will use AI to summarize book reviews from the website <https://www.goodreads.com/>.
-This dataset contains all activity on this website between 2006-2017.
+We'll use [a public dataset](https://mengtingwan.github.io/data/goodreads.html) that contains all activity on this website between 2006-2017.
 It's approximately 30GB of data, and contains 15.7 million user reviews of 2.3 million books.

+The hard part of this project will be to find the reviews for the particular books we're interested amidst all of this data.
+To accomplish this, we will review basic shell commands.
 <!--
 Dataset URL at https://mengtingwan.github.io/data/goodreads.html from 2017

 https://datarepo.eng.ucsd.edu/mcauley_group/gdrive/goodreads/goodreads_reviews_dedup.json.gz
--->

 **Learning Objectives:**

 1. give you an overview of the bigdata course,
 1. review how to work with csv and json files,
 1. review basic python, terminal, and sql programming.
+-->

 ## Part 0: Exploring the reviews.